 Taxpayers may also benefit from the law if they are under tax inspection before the effective date of the Law.
-Receivables which are the subject of inspection will benefit from the same provisions as those which are being litigated in the first degree courts (see above).
+Transactions that are under investigation or assessment will be finalized by the authority and the assessment will benefit from the same provisions as those which are being litigated in the first degree courts (see above).